In This Article

 How to Identify a Biotin Deficiency?

 Biotin deficiency is a lot rarer than you may think, and Gaunitz says, there are usually a few variables that lead to the absence of biotin in the body.
 "People who are at risk are suffering from chronic alcoholism, are vegan, or have the genetic inability to efficiently process biotin," he says.
-"Technically throughout the entire world only 2 percent of the human population is actually deficient."
-Weng says other nutritional deficiencies such as iron deficiency can also cause hair loss, so she recommends ruling out other treatable medical causes of hair loss with a physician first.
+Weng says biotin deficiency is incredibly rare, and other nutritional deficiencies such as iron deficiency can also cause hair loss, so she recommends ruling out other treatable medical causes of hair loss with a physician first.

 If you find that you are biotin deficient, Gaunitz says, "Consuming approximately 2500 mcg per day; you will see a reduction in shedding progressively beginning within two weeks and total reduction in shedding and improved hair growth within three months."